 Fundraiser Offers Victory Chocolate Bars Untouched by the Poor

-It all started with a church-sanctioned candy bar fundraiser, as opposed to the more common unsanctioned trap-the-visitor-in-the-back-hallway-and-sell-them-Amway.
+It all started with a church-sanctioned candy bar fundraiser, as opposed to the more common unsanctioned trap-the-visitor-in-the-back-hallway-and-sell-them-Amway-products.

 Normally these events run as smoothly as the third offering at Claim your Victory Church of Victory (CVCV).
-Those who God is most pleased with have the most money to spare for $1 candy bars, and those who lack faith and therefore money have to hope that communion is filling enough to last for the week.
+Those with whom God is most pleased with have the most money to spare for $1 candy bars, and those who lack faith, and therefore money, have to hope that communion is filling enough to last for the week.

 Since leadership encourages entrepreneurship and wild moon shots, CVCV decided to make their own chocolate bars.

-The youth group has plenty of time during their short-term mission trips to Ecuador to take selfies with impoverished children, so why not harvest some cocoa beans in between photo shoots?
+Since the youth group has plenty of time during their short-term mission trips to Ecuador to take selfies with impoverished children, why not harvest some cocoa beans in between photo shoots?